This article is not about Unreal, unless you really want to manually deal with this below the RHI level (my recommendation: don’t).

 Root signature

 We’re finally free from acceleration structures!
 It’s time to work on giving them to the raytracing shaders.
-Build a root signature for our PSO later.
+Let’s build a root signature for our PSO later.

 ID3D12RootSignature* rootSignature;